 It remains to be a challenge for children in care of the local authority to maintain contact with significant others in their lives.
 This is both due to the location of their placements and due to the ruling of court orders.
 For some young people distance from significant others and the barriers that they experience with contact impacts on whether they choose to run away or not.
 In these circumstances it is highly likely that the young people run to the significant others that they are wanting to see.

-Young people placed at M. Street and S. Road are aged between 11 and 18 years old, and we aim to follow good practise and not have more than a 5 year age gap between the young people.
+Young people placed at B. Road are aged between 12 and 18 years old, with no more than 5 years between the eldest and youngest resident.
 Their age and ability to make informed choices regarding contact is respected and supported by the staff team.
 These choices should not compromise safeguarding and child protection therefore it is important that the wishes of the young person are listened too and acted upon to prevent young people feeling like running away is their only option.

-M. Street and S. Road support young people to access positive family/friends contact in the following ways:

-- One to one discussions with young people inquiring about the key people in their lives.
-This includes who the young people would like contact with, how frequent they would like this, who would they like M. Street and S. Road staff to be in contact with re: their placement at M. Street or S. Road, what barriers do they experience with contact etc. - Once the young person's wishes have been ascertained the key-team liaise with the young person's social worker and explore contact options.
-This includes discussing safeguarding concerns and how this can be managed to reduce any presenting risks (it is vital where possible for contact to be facilitated and the risks to be managed to prevent runaways.) - Both M. Street and S. Road encourage young people to invite their friends and family members to the home. - Key-teams try and develop a positive working relationship with significant others so that they can adopt a working together approach which consequently leads to better outcomes for the young people.
-Staff at M. Street and S. Road understand that for some people it is extremely difficult to visit the placement or to allow staff to meet them in their home environment therefore staff try to be flexible and provide opportunities to meet people in a neutral setting of their choosing.
+- B. Road support young people to access positive family/friends contact in the following ways: - -One to one discussions with young people inquiring about the key people in their lives.
+This includes who the young people would like contact with, how frequent they would like this, who would they like B. Road staff to be in contact with re: their placement at B. Road, what barriers do they experience with contact etc.

+- Once the young person's wishes have been ascertained the key-team liaise with the young person's social worker and explore contact options.
+This includes discussing safeguarding concerns and how this can be managed to reduce any presenting risks (it is vital where possible for contact to be facilitated and the risks to be managed to prevent runaways.) - B. Road encourages young people to invite their friends and family members to the home. - Key-teams try and develop a positive working relationship with significant others so that they can adopt a working together approach which consequently leads to better outcomes for the young people.
+Staff at B. Road understand that for some people it is extremely difficult to visit the placement or to allow staff to meet them in their home environment, therefore staff try to be flexible and provide opportunities to meet people in a neutral setting of their choosing.